There are several services available for those suffering eye problems, each with a different set of skills and ability

 Minor Eye Conditions Service

-We are one of a selected group of optometrists in Oxfordshire that provide a Minor Eye Conditions Service (MECS) on the NHS.
-We can diagnose and treat a wide range of eye problems including pain, something stuck in your eye,and visual changes such as flashing lights or floating dots.
+We are currently not contracted to do the Oxfordshire MECS service.
 This service is for any recent (within 6 weeks) eye problem that you feel requires urgent attention except where Eye Casualty is needed.
-If you are not sure, be prepared for us to send you on to Eye Casualty if that is what you need.
-We will ask you some initial triage questions first in order to decide what is the best way to resolve your eye problem.
 Note – to access this service you need to have an Oxfordshire GP and be over 6 years old.
 A full list of MECS practices can be found here: Minor Eye Conditions Service – Oxfordshire LOC

 Please note if you are in our EyeCare Plan, you can be seen automatically for emergency appointments.